steve-krisjanovs/docker-term/readme.md

 The sections for each programming-language install is well documented in the dockerfile.
 Feel free to remove the languages you don't need, or add others to suit your needs (e.g. Mono, Java, Perl, Ruby).

-Once these are installed, the dockerfile then installs a simple "hello world" app I wrote to demonstrate the container in action ("myapp.py").
+Once these are installed, the dockerfile then installs a several "hello world" apps I wrote to demonstrate the container in action.
 See the bottom section of the dockerfile, this is where you will benefit most in customizing this container to your needs.

+Currently there are several "htllo world" apps included in this dockerfile for the following

+* /dos/c/myapp.bat: "hello world" in dosemu
+* /dotnetcore/myapp.cs: "hello world" in dotnet core 2.2
+* /nodejs/myapp.js: "hello world" in node.js
+* /powershellcore/myapp.ps1: "hello world" in powershell core
+* /python/myapp.py: "hello world" app in python

 Refer to runcontainer.bat and runcontainer.sh for windows and linux examples on building the container.